vault27/Foundation/vxlan.md

     - For Port Channel interface we configure route target import 11:11:11:11:11:11
     - For Port Channel we configure LACP system ID 1111.1111.1111 - the same on both leafs so host can see them as one switch
     - Then we add physical interface to Port Channel with LACP active mode
+- Problems which EVPN will face with building MLAG:
+    - Load balancing
+    - Loops for broadcast traffic - it is solved with route types 4
+    - Convergence - changing routes if something fails

 ## Configuration